VPS13B

-VPS13B, also known as vacuolar protein sorting-associated protein 13B, is a protein that in humans is encoded by the VPS13B gene.
+Intermembrane lipid transfer protein VPS13B, also known as vacuolar protein sorting-associated 13B, and Cohen syndrome protein 1 is a protein that in humans is encoded by the VPS13B gene.
 It is a giant protein associated with the Golgi apparatus that is believed to be involved in post-Golgi apparatus sorting and trafficking.
 Mutations in the human VPS13B gene cause Cohen syndrome.

 VPS13B gene is also referred to as CHS1, COH1, KIAA0532, and DKFZp313I0811.

 The cytogenetic location of the human VPS13B gene is 8q22, which is the long arm of chromosome eight at position 22.2.
 Various splice variants encoding isoforms have been identified.
 The canonical form of the expressed protein encoded by the human VPS13B gene has 3997 amino acids.

 Gene

 The VPS13B gene is located on chromosome 8q22.
 Deletions in this chromosome are associated with Cohen syndrome, which is why this gene is alternatively called COH1.
 The gene is made up of 66 exons, four of which are alternative.
 The pattern of alternative splicing in the VS13B gene is complex in the analyzed regions including exons 28B and 28.
 This eventually causes four termination codons and three alternatively spliced forms to be in use.
 Exon 2 is where its translation start codon occurs.
-VPS13B is a large gene; It spans a genomic DNA sequence region of about 864 kilobase pairs, or 846,000 base pairs.
+VPS13B is a large gene: it spans a genomic DNA sequence region of about 864 kilobase pairs, or 846,000 base pairs.
 The VPS13B gene is widely expressed, especially in the prostate, testis, ovary, and colon with transcripts of about 12 to 14 kilobase pairs.
 It is also expressed in the fetal brain, liver, and kidney, with transcripts of about 2.0 to 5.0 kilobase pairs.
 Expression in the adult brain is very minimal.
 Variants 1A and 2A are the principal variants of the gene that encode 4,022 and 39,997 amino acid proteins, respectively.
-2 Alu repeat sequences are present in the three prime untranslated regions.
+Two Alu repeat sequences are present in the 3' untranslated regions.